Rules and Procedures of the Faculty of Princeton University and Other Provisions of Concern to the Faculty

 c.
 Investigation Process

-The purpose of the investigation is to gather facts relating to the incident(s) set forth in the complaint and to determine whether the alleged behavior occurred and, if so, whether it constitutes a violation of University policy.
-The complaint process allows individuals to submit their complaint to one of many offices, although the requisite fact finding in the case of a faculty member will typically be conducted by DOF.
+The purpose of the investigation is to gather facts relating to the incident(s) outlined in the written complaint and to determine whether it is more likely than not that the alleged behavior occurred and, if so, whether it constitutes harassment.
+The formal complaint process allows individuals to submit their complaint to one of many offices, although the requisite fact finding in the case of a faculty member will typically be conducted by DOF.
 The investigator (or co-investigators, as necessary) will conduct a fact-finding inquiry that may include written statements, interviews and any other sources the investigator deems appropriate.
 During the course of the investigation, the investigator may receive counsel from the Provost’s Office, the Office of General Counsel, or other parties as needed.

 Note: Princeton University expects its faculty, staff and students to cooperate fully in the investigation process.
 An individual who chooses not to cooperate may be subject to discipline.